Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Introduction

 \subsection{Organisation}

 $ $ In section 1, we give a description of the problem and highlight the connection to optimal stochastic control theory with impulse control.
-In section 2 we give some definitions central to the apparatus of the impulse control and Principal-Agent problem.
-We additionally state some known results which we shall make use of in the main analysis (respectively).
-In section 3, we give the statement of the main results of the paper which is immediately followed by the main analysis in section 4.
-Some of the lengthy computation in the main analysis is deferred to the \hyperlink{appendix}{appendix}, we lastly summarise with concluding comments. \
+In section 2, we give some definitions central to the apparatus of the impulse control and Principal-Agent problem.
+In section 3, we give a statement of the main results of the paper which is immediately followed by the main analysis in section 4.
+We lastly summarise with concluding comments which constitutes Section 5.